bharathgs/Awesome-pytorch-list/README.md

 72. [pyTorch_NCE](https://github.com/demelin/pyTorch_NCE): An implementation of the Noise Contrastive Estimation algorithm for pyTorch.
 Working, yet not very efficient.
 73. [molencoder](https://github.com/cxhernandez/molencoder): Molecular AutoEncoder in PyTorch
 74. [GAN-weight-norm](https://github.com/stormraiser/GAN-weight-norm): Code for "On the Effects of Batch and Weight Normalization in Generative Adversarial Networks"
+75. [lgamma](https://github.com/rachtsingh/lgamma): Implementations of polygamma, lgamma, and beta functions for PyTorch
+76. [bigBatch](https://github.com/eladhoffer/bigBatch) : Code used to generate the results appearing in "Train longer, generalize better: closing the generalization gap in large batch training of neural networks"

 ## Blogs & Articles